Quienley/CatImg/README.md

 # CatImg
 Android application for editing images.

-CatImg - it's finished my pet-project — Android Application for editing photos.
+CatImg — it is my finished pet-project for editing photos.

-Finished:
+List of app functions:
 - Import photo from Gallery or making photo with phone camera.
-- Applying filters.
+- Applying filters (Almost all of the filters from the GPUImage Library that can be applied to the image).
 - Cropping image.
 - Transforming (rotating by a clockwise and anticlockwise, horizontal and vertical flipping).
 - Undo/Redo function.
 - Export to device with custom name.
 - Option switch dark/light theme with saving user preferences.
-- Sharing function to messangers.
+- Sharing photo to messangers.

-Unfinished:
+Warning:
-- Some filters do not work as well as they can and they need for selecting bound values.
+Some filters do not work as well as they can because they need to select (guess) bound values.
+Not all the filters have correct documentation (GPUImage).

 Used technologies:
 - **Jetpack Compose** - UI.